f-julie/bd-exception-handling-basics/README.md

 This activity will be walked through by your instructor.

-**Your participation is critical to your understanding**, so please following along with the instructor.
+**Your participation is critical to your understanding**, so please follow along with the instructor.